react-navigation/react-navigation.github.io/versioned_docs/version-7.x/deep-linking.md

   async getInitialURL() {
     // First, you would need to get the initial URL from your third-party integration
     // The exact usage depend on the third-party SDK you use
-    // For example, to get to get the initial URL for Firebase Dynamic Links: const { isAvailable } = utils().playServicesAvailability;
+    // For example, to get the initial URL for Firebase Dynamic Links: const { isAvailable } = utils().playServicesAvailability;

     if (isAvailable) {